 The National Oceanic and Atmospheric Administration (NOAA) and National Climatic Data Center (NCDC) publish the National Weather Service (NWS) data describing recorded weather events and resulting deaths, injuries, and damages.
-From January 1, 1950 to December 31, 2015, NCDC reported 349 weather events for Lincoln County.
+From January 1, 1950 to December 31, 2021, NCDC reported 421 severe weather events for Lincoln County.

-Note that since the NCDC data is somewhat incomplete, this report focuses on the 10year period from 2006 through 2015 (137 events).
+Note that since the NCDC data is somewhat incomplete, particularly the further back in time, this report focuses on the 10-year period from 2012 through 2021 (120 events).
 Other sources of data are used to supplement the NCDC data.
 These sources included other plans, reports, documents from Lincoln County Emergency Management, past local newspaper articles, the Wisconsin Department of Natural Resources, Wisconsin Emergency Management (WEM), and the National Weather Service.